sarahwallgren/Programming-I-Portfolio/README.md

 ## Python:
   Final Project - Jeopardy Game:

+For our final project, we decided to do a Jeopardy Game.
+We decided to have nine categories, with five questions in each.
+Instead of individually choosing which question in the categories the player wants, the questions will automatically play when a category is choosen.
+Created by Sarah Wallgren, Morgan Hurley, and Katya Pogodaeva.
 ![alt text](https://sarahwallgren.github.io/Programming-I-Portfolio/Screenshots/CatagroriesPage.png "Home Page 1")
 This is the categories page for the Jeopardy Game.
 From this page, it leads you to the selected categories questions.